 A: No. Students admitted to the Radiography (X-ray) program can request in their second semester to be considered for the CT or MRI track.
 It's not a guarantee that a student who requests a track will receive it.
 Those who are selected for MRI or CT will complete one additional summer semester.

-Q: Are the Medical Imaging/Radiography or Ultrasound programs offered online, during the evening or on a part-time basis?
+Q: Is the Medical Imaging/Radiography (X-ray) program offered online, during the evening or on a part-time basis?

-A: The Medical Imaging/Radiography and Ultrasound classes are offered during the day, Monday through Friday.
+A: The Medical Imaging/Radiography (X-ray) classes are offered during the day, Monday through Friday.
 While a couple of classes are offered online, the program itself can not be completed online.
 The program is full time only.